Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Introduction

+In order to answer these questions, appropriate and validated test instruments on task solving in \ac{qist} are needed.
+However, validated test instruments in the context of \ac{qist} education, and in particular on quantum operations and entanglement, are scarce in single-qubit systems and do, to our knowledge, not exist for multi-qubit systems.
+As an essential first step in the investigation of these questions, we conducted a pilot study validating relevant test instruments to investigate the overarching questions.
+In this way, we initiate an investigation into whether visualizations provide a benefit to solve problems in \ac{qist} when provided in addition to the \ac{dn} and under what circumstances such benefits occur.
+The instruments, survey design, and preliminary results presented here lay the groundwork for future, more targeted studies that can build on this foundation.

 The paper is structured as follows.
-First, we introduce the research background.
-This includes visualization of quantum states and entanglement with \acrshort{dcn} in section \ref{sec:quantum} and the background of learning and testing with \acrshort{mer} and \acrfull{clt} in section \ref{sec:representations}.
-We follow with the research questions in \ref{sec:res_ques} and describe the study design in section \ref{sec:design}.
-The results are presented and discussed in section \ref{sec:discussion}.
-We conclude and provide an outlook for future research in section \ref{sec:conclusion}.
+First, we introduce the research background in quantum education and the visualizations used in \ref{sec:research_background}.
+We follow with a description of the study design in Section \ref{sec:res_ques} and describe the creation of the test items in Section \ref{sec:design}.
+The preliminary results are summarized, and the test instruments are discussed with respect to their suitability to the target group and indications of effects worth exploring further in Section \ref{sec:discussion}.
+We conclude and provide an outlook for future research in Section \ref{sec:conclusion}.